jewettaij/moltemplate/examples/all_atom/force_field_DREIDING/README.md

 Some force-fields (like COMPASS, and moltemplate's version of OPLSAA) include rules for assigning partial charges to atoms.
-Most force fields, including DREIDING does not.
+Most force fields, including DREIDING do not.
 So DREIDING users will have to obtain atomic charges by some other means, perhaps by using 3rd-party tools.

 WARNING: